RezaJF/agentic_FinnGen/README.md

-# Agentic FinnGen
+# Mithril (Agentic FinnGen)

 ## Overview
-**Agentic FinnGen** is an advanced multi-agent system designed to accelerate biomedical research using FinnGen data.
+**Mithril** is an advanced multi-agent system designed to accelerate biomedical research using FinnGen data.
 It leverages **Google ADK** and **Gemini** to answer complex research questions by orchestrating specialized agents.

 ## Problem Statement
 Biomedical datasets like FinnGen offer immense potential for discovery but are notoriously difficult to navigate.
 Analyzing this data currently requires a rare combination of skills: